A quantum harmonic analysis approach to the Berger-Coburn theorem: Introduction

 \begin{theorem} [Berger-Coburn] Let $a\in \symb:=\{a:\C^n\to \C \mid a(\cdot - z)\in \LtwoF \ \forall z\in \C^n\}.$ If $T_a$ is a bounded operator then $B_t(a)$ is a bounded function for all $t>1/2$, and

 for some constant $C_1(t)>0$.
 On the other hand, if $B_t(a)$ is a bounded function for some $0<t<1/2$, then $T_a$ is a bounded operator and

 for some constant $C_2(t)>0$. \end{theorem}

 Berger and Coburn were hopeful that the only absent value of $t$ in the theorem above would yield the desired characterization of boundedness in the form: $T_a$ is bounded if and only of $B_{1/2}(a)=a\ast \varphi_{1/2}$ is bounded.
 This still remains an open question.
-It was shown later by Bauer, Coburn, and Isralowitz \cite{BCI10} that this same heat transform can be used to almost characterize compactness, as well as the Schatten-class membership of densely defined Toeplitz operators.
+However, the necessity and sufficiency of this condition were established for special classes of Toeplitz operators in \cite{CHS19,CHS21,CHS24} and \cite{X24} It was shown later by Bauer, Coburn, and Isralowitz \cite{BCI10} that this same heat transform can be used to almost characterize compactness, as well as the Schatten-class membership of densely defined Toeplitz operators.
 In both papers~\cite{BC94, BCI10}, the more challenging part of the proofs relied heavily on certain results about pseudo-differential operators.
 While these results are fairly standard, their application felt somewhat artificial.
 In a recent paper, Fulsche and Bauer~\cite{BF20} presented a direct proof of one of the Berger-Coburn inequalities, entirely bypassing the need for pseudo-differential operators.

 The main goal of this note is to provide a simple, concise proofs of the results in~\cite{BC94, BCI10} using methods from quantum harmonic analysis.
 Our proofs completely avoid pseudo-differential operators and are extremely simple and short, showing the elementary nature of these estimates.
 In addition, we answer one of the questions raised in~\cite{BCI10} by providing a quantitative analog of Theorem ~\ref{theo:BC_old} for Schatten-class operators.